kdgregory/log4j-aws-appenders/docs/sns.md

 the ERROR level, and then configure the destination SNS topic to feed a messaging application such as PagerDuty.

+> While you could use this appender for all log levels, SNS is restricted to a single message at a time, and may not be able to keep up with an application that logs lots of messages.

 The SNS appender provides the following features:

 * Configurable destination topic, with substitution variables to specify topic name.